Emergency Support Services Authorities & Legislation

-The Emergency Program Management Regulation outlines the responsibilities of government ministries and corporations in an emergency, and describes the duties of the Minister of Justice in providing emergency social services.
+- The Emergency Program Management Regulation outlines the responsibilities of government ministries and corporations in an emergency, and describes the duties of the Minister of Justice in providing emergency support services.